 Issuers currently signed up to the platform include Lyxor, VanEck, DWS, BlackRock, Legal & General Investment Management, State Street Global Advisors and Invesco.
 Link

-Eight of the 10 best-performing ETFs so far this year are European-based funds tracking cryptos, reported The Wall Street Journal last week.
+Eight of the 10 best-performing ETFs so far this year are European-based funds tracking cryptos, reported The Wall Street Journal.
 Link

 Where to Invest in Asia — Five wealth managers share investment ideas for the region including ETFs.
 Link

 Passive investment blamed for inflating stock market bubble – a research report suggests that the rise of passive funds has accounted for 27% of the increase in the cyclically adjusted Shiller P/E ratio.
 Link